 RME leadership executive committee

-Senior Co-Chair – Emily Onello, M.D., University of Minnesota Duluth Department of Family Medicine & Community Health assistant professor – Duluth, Minn.
+Past Co-Chair – Emily Onello, M.D., University of Minnesota Duluth Department of Family Medicine & Community Health assistant professor – Duluth, Minn.

-Junior Co-Chair – David Evans, M.D., University of Washington Department of Family Medicine associate professor and Rural/Underserved Opportunities Program director – Seattle, Wash.
+Senior Co-Chair – David Evans, M.D., University of Washington Department of Family Medicine associate professor and Rural/Underserved Opportunities Program director – Seattle, Wash.

-Member at Large – Bryan Hodge, D.O., Mountain Area Health Education Center director of rural health initiatives – Hendersonville, N.C.
+Junior Co-Chair – Bryan Hodge, D.O., Mountain Area Health Education Center director of rural health initiatives – Hendersonville, N.C.

 Medical Student Rep./RME Student Caucus Rep. – Rose Montplaisir, Alpert Medical School of Brown University third-year medical student – Providence, R.I.

 Membership Chair - Randall Longenecker, M.D., Ohio University Heritage College of Osteopathic Medicine professor of family medicine and assistant dean of rural and underserved programs – Athens, Ohio.